 Use of the academy's internet must be for educational purposes only, or for the purpose of fulfilling the duties of an individual's role.

-We will monitor the websites visited by pupils, staff, volunteers, governors and visitors (where relevant) to ensure they comply with the above.
+We will monitor the websites visited by pupils, staff, volunteers, governors and visitors (where relevant).